-For the Upper Ruamahanga River and Waipoua River sub-catchments, the RWC has indicated a preference for relatively substantial increases to the existing minimum flows.
+For the Upper Ruamāhanga River and Waipoua River sub-catchments, the RWC has indicated a preference for relatively substantial increases to the existing minimum flows.
 The main consequence for existing water users in these catchments will be a reduced reliability of supply (i.e. minimum flows will be struck more often and for longer periods than currently).

-The tables on the following pages show the likely changes in reliability for each sub-catchment based on an analysis of observed flow records at the relevant minimum flow control site.
-Reliability experienced under the existing minimum flows is presented in the green shaded column and the columns to the right show how reliability in the same years would have been reduced by higher minimum flows.
+The tables and figures on the following pages show the likely changes in reliability for each sub-catchment based on an analysis of observed flow records at the relevant minimum flow control site.
+Tables 1 and 2 show the average summer reliability experienced under the existing minimum flows (presented in the green shaded columns) and how reliability in the same years would progressively reduce with higher minimum flows (blue columns to the right).
+Figures 1 and 2 show how reliability would change during the peak irrigation months of summer, both on average (across all years of available flow record) and during an especially dry year (using 2014/15 as an example).